Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 _**Prerequisite:** Level 2+ Warlock_

-You can cast *Jump* on yourself without expending a spell slot.
+You can cast [:spell-lv1: Jump] on yourself without expending a spell slot.

 ---